novalagung/howto/docs/setup-wireguard-vpn-server.md

 Client WireGuard IPv6: fd42:42:42::2
 ```

-Keep pressing enter until you see the output in below.
-At this point the set up is pretty much completed.
+Keep pressing enter until you see the output below.
+At this point, the setup is pretty much completed.

 ```log
 Here is your client config file as a QR Code: